How to Install a Terrace Garden

-Unlike the front trench, which has a depth equal to half the diameter of the wall timbers, the side trenches should be deeper than the radius of their timbers by exactly 1 inch.
-For example, when you place your timbers the way they’re going to be positioned when set in to the terrace you find they have a height of two feet, dig your side trenches a depth of that same 2 foot diameter, and add 1 inch.
+Unlike the front trench, which has a depth equal to half the diameter of the wall timbers, the side trenches should be deeper than the measure of their timbers by exactly one inch.
+For example, when you place your timbers the way they’re going to be positioned when set into the terrace you find they have a height of two feet, dig your side trenches a depth of that same two-foot diameter, and add one inch.
 Your total depth in this scenario would be 25 inches.

 The extra inch on the side is there to leave room for a stabilizing spike to be driven through the timber and into the ground.
 Unlike the horizontal base trench, which is laying on flat ground, the side trenches and their retaining walls will be set into the slope.
 The spike helps them maintain their position.

 Step 7 - Build up the Side Walls and Add Stabilizing Spikes